 Condom science is out of control these days.
 If you are a vegan, you might be surprised to learn that most condoms on the market are not cruelty-free.
 To make condoms from raw latex, various processes are required and the milk protein casein is one of the ‘helping hands’ during rubber-making.
 As most manufacturers use it to make the rubber smooth and fine, most condoms cannot be called vegan at all.
 Luckily, manufacturers have now come up with vegan condoms.
-Let us learn more about them!
+Let us learn more about them this World Vegan Day.

 What Are Vegan Condoms Made Of?